 Working with faculty

-When pursuing an Economics B.A. degree, you have the opportunity to work with faculty who have expertise and experience in the field.
-Take advantage of office hours to talk with your instructors about your performance in class, the content of readings and assignments, and how the course helps you work toward your goals.
+When pursuing a degree in Economics, you have the opportunity to work with faculty who have expertise and experience in the field.
+Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

 By connecting with faculty, you can find research, teaching, and independent study opportunities.